fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 1. a string name, and
 2. a JavaScript object containing [options for configuring](../ComponentConfigurationOptions.md) the component.

-In the code snippet above, the first argument – the name – is `“minEditor.primarySchema”`.
+In the code snippet above, the first argument – the name – is `“awesomeCars.prefs.schemas.heatedSeats”`.
 The second argument – the options – is an object containing (in this case) two properties:
 `gradeNames` and `schema`: